ISECure WS Channel API API Reference

 GET /certs/{Bank}

-NOTE: If export has been set to disabled (see ConfigCerts), then exporting private keys is not possible through API.
+Download bank certificate and private key encrypted with stored PGP key.\n\n NOTE: The previously uploaded PgpKeyId must have purpose type export.
+I.e. purpose type authorize PGP keys cannot be used for exporting.\n\n NOTE: If export has been set to disabled (see ConfigCerts), then exporting private keys is not possible through API.

 Authorization: string